Animals in the Library Policy

 While present at any library facility, a service animal shall be under the control of its handler.
 Usually this means the service animal must have a harness, leash, or other tether.

-Anytime a service animal is behaving in a manner incompatible with the essential purposes of the library, the library will immediately require that the service animal be brought into conformity or leave the library.
+Anytime a service animal is behaving in a manner incompatible with the essential purposes of the library, and the handler does not take effective action to bring the service animal under control, staff will require that the animal be removed from the premises.

 Incompatible behaviors include, but are not limited to:

-- Biting or other threatening actions such as growling, teeth bared, lunging on others
+• Biting or other threatening actions such as growling, teeth bared, lunging on others besides animal owner.

-Approved by: Monique le Conge Ziesenhenne, Library Director (Date: August, 2014)
+Approved by: Gayathri Kanth, Library Director (Date: July 2025)

-Approved as to form: Albert S. Yang, Deputy City Attorney
+Approved as to form: Madeleine Salah, Deputy City Attorney